hazelcast/hazelcast-nodejs-client/README.md

 ## 1.6.
 Code Samples

-Please see Hazelcast Node.js [code samples](https://github.com/hazelcast/hazelcast-nodejs-client/tree/master/code_samples) for more examples.
+See the Hazelcast Node.js [code samples](https://github.com/hazelcast/hazelcast-nodejs-client/tree/master/code_samples) for more examples.

-You can also refer to Hazelcast Node.js [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/).
+You can also see the Hazelcast Node.js [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/).

 # 2. Features